Since 1980 • Humanistics • Philosophy • Computing

 A comprehensive exploration of computing from first principles, examining the philosophical and practical foundations that underpin our digital age.
 Available at major bookstores.

-Artificial Minds, Human Questions.
-A philosophical inquiry into what intelligence requires — examining the assumptions hidden inside our models and the human questions no algorithm can dissolve.
-Coming soon to major bookstores.
+intelligence requires — examining the assumptions hidden inside our models and

 Bringing the precision of analytical philosophy to the often murky world of technology.
 Clear concepts lead to better understanding and more thoughtful implementation.
 This clarity helps e.g., expose hidden assumptions and prevents confusion from propagating into systems that must operate reliably at scale.